Print this page

 The Dutch army lost 2,300 men KIA during the five days of war in the Netherlands (including the eight days in the province Zeeland).
 The number of WIA is not specifically known, but over 7,000 men were treated for wounds suffered during the war days.
 Probably a significant number suffered only light wounds and were not registered at all.

 The German army losses during the battle for the Netherlands were almost identical to the Dutch losses.
-About 2,100 registered KIA.
+About 2,100 registered KIA, perhaps slightly higher.

 The French army lost 206 registered KIA in the Netherlands.
 In Noord-Brabant 62 and in Zeeland 154.
 The number of wounded is unknown, as is the number of POW's.
+Numbers of 800 WIA are mentioned in the buzz, but have up to now not been substantiated by reliable sources.
 Some estimates say that around 3,000 Frenchmen were captured in the Netherlands during the periode 10-18 May 1940.
-But these estimates are non-substantiated and probably too low.
+But these estimates are non-substantiated either and probably too low.

 2. What were the strengths of the opposing forces?